eltociear/powerapps-docs.de-de/powerapps-docs/developer/component-framework/sample-controls/formatting-api-control.md

 import { IInputs, IOutputs } from "./generated/ManifestTypes";
 export class FormattingAPI
   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
-  // PowerApps component framework framework delegate which will be assigned to this object which would be called whenever an update happens. private _notifyOutputChanged: () => void;
+  // Power Apps component framework framework delegate which will be assigned to this object which would be called whenever an update happens. private _notifyOutputChanged: () => void;
   // reference to the div element that holds together all the HTML elements that we are creating as part of this control private divElement: HTMLDivElement;